 Producing Green Energy Through Solar

-AC Transit has 1,427 kW (DC) of installed solar in 7,032 panels located on an elevated trellis system in Hayward and on the rooftops of its CMF, Oakland and Hayward facilities.
+AC Transit has 1,427 kW (DC) of installed solar in 7,032 panels located on an elevated trellis system in Hayward and on the rooftops of our Central Maintenance Facility, Oakland and Hayward divisions.
 These solar systems deliver approximately 2,226 MWh of power per year—a significant portion of what is required to operate each facility.
 This amounts to an approximate carbon dioxide emissions savings of 1,535 metric tons per year.

 On the Horizon